mrworf/iceshelf/README.md

 - Signs all files it uploads (tamper detection)
 - Can upload separate PAR2 file for parity correction (allows for a certain amount of bitrot)
 - Supports segmentation of upload (but not of files, yet)
-- Pluggable provider system supporting Glacier, S3, SFTP, SCP and local copy with the ability to upload to multiple destinations in one run
+- Pluggable provider system supporting legacy Glacier vaults, S3, SFTP, SCP and local copy with the ability to upload to multiple destinations in one run
 - Tracks backups locally to help locate the file needed to restore
 - Keeps the exact directory structure of the backed up files